 - 14 states require verbal counseling or written materials to include information on accessing ultrasound services.

-10 states mandate that an abortion provider perform an ultrasound on each woman seeking an abortion, and require the provider to offer the woman the opportunity to view the image.
+10 states mandate that an abortion provider perform an ultrasound on each woman seeking an abortion, and 9 of these require the provider to offer the woman the opportunity to view the image.

 9 states require that a woman be provided with the opportunity to view an ultrasound image if her provider performs the procedure as part of the preparation for an abortion.